Atlanta Braves: Milwaukee (1953–1965)

 The Milwaukee Braves' move to Wisconsin for the 1953 season was an immediate success, as they drew a National League-record 1.8 million fans and finished the season second in the league.
 Manager Charlie Grimm was named NL Manager of the Year.

-Throughout the 1950s, the Braves were a National League power; driven by sluggers Eddie Mathews and Hank Aaron, the team won two pennants and finished second twice between 1956 and 1959.
-In 1957, Aaron's MVP season led the Braves to their first pennant in nine years, then a World Series victory against the formidable New York Yankees.
+Throughout the 1950s, the Braves were a National League power.
+After relocating to Milwaukee in 1953, the Braves were led by future Hall of Famers Warren Spahn and Eddie Matthews, and Hank Aaron.
+The trio helped establish the team as a dominant National League club, leading Milwaukee to the 1957 World Series championship and another National League pennant in 1958.
+Driven by sluggers Eddie Mathews and Hank Aaron, the team won two pennants and finished second twice between 1956 and 1959.
+In 1957, Aaron's MVP season led the Braves to their first pennant in nine years, followed by a World Series victory against the formidable New York Yankees.
 Despite a strong start in the World Series rematch the following season, the Braves ultimately lost the last three games and the World Series.
-The 1959 season ended in a tie with the Los Angeles Dodgers, who defeated the Braves in a playoff.
+The 1959 season ended in a tie with the Los Angeles Dodgers, who defeated the Braves in a playoff series.
 The ensuing years saw fluctuating success, including the Braves finishing fifth in 1963, their first time in the "second division".

 In 1962, team owner Louis Perini sold the Braves to a Chicago-based group led by William Bartholomay.
 Bartholomay intended to move the team to Atlanta in 1965, but legal hurdles kept them in Milwaukee for an extra season.